glotzerlab/signac-docs/docs/source/aggregation.rst

 .. note::

-    In case the number of jobs in the project is odd, there will be one aggregate containing only a single job and hence users should be careful while passing non-default arguments in an *aggregate operation*.
+    In case the number of jobs in the project in this example is odd, there will be one aggregate containing only a single job.
+    In general, the last aggregate from :class:`~flow.aggregator.groupsof` will contain the remaining jobs if the aggregate size does not evenly divide the number of jobs in the project.
+    Users should be careful while passing non-default arguments in an *aggregate operation*.

 Sorting jobs for aggregation
 ----------------------------

-**signac-flow** allows users to define the sorting order of jobs before creating the aggregates with the help of ``sort_by`` parameter and the sorting order can be defined with the help of ``sort_ascending`` parameter.
+Aggregators allow users to define the sorting order of jobs with the ``sort_by`` parameter.
+The sorting order can be defined with the ``sort_ascending`` parameter.
-By default, when no ``sort_by`` parameter is specified, the order of the jobs will be decided by the order in which the jobs are iterated in a **signac** project.
+By default, when no ``sort_by`` parameter is specified, the order of the jobs will be decided by the iteration order of the **signac** project.

 .. code-block:: python

     @aggregator.groupsof(2, sort_by='temperature', sort_ascending=False)
     @Project.operation
-    def op5(job1, job2):
+    def op5(*jobs):
         pass

 .. note::

-    In the above example, all the jobs will be sorted by the state point parameter ``temperature`` in descending order and then be aggregated as groups of 2.
+    In the above example, all the jobs will be sorted by the state point parameter ``"temperature"`` in descending order and then be aggregated as groups of 2.

 Selecting jobs for aggregation
 ------------------------------